venkatpselvam1/CSharphNamespaces/README.md

 * IList<IList<int>> ans = new List<IList<int>>();
 * To remove the last of n index from the linked list, use two pointer method.
 Pointer 1: current(starts from head to tail), Pointer 2: current - n-th node
 * System.Collections.Generic; Stack<int>, Push, Pop, Peek, Count
+* To avoid null check for linked list, we can use dummy.
+Dummy will have any value.
+Whenever we find new element, we will add it to dummy.next.
+When we need to return the ans, use dummy.next.